Events and Findings

 Findings

-A finding is a structured, durable record of a specific security issue.
-Unlike events (which are logs), findings are meant for triage — users review them, mark them confirmed or dismissed, and track them over time.
+A finding (FindingRecord) is a structured, durable record of a specific security issue.
+Unlike events (which are logs), findings are meant for triage — users review them, move them through triage states, and track them over time.

 | Field | Description |